klane/databall/docs/_pages/feature-selection.md

 # Select Features Automatically

 Next I wanted to investigate how well automatically-selected stats perform.
 The code below uses [`SelectKBest`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html#sklearn.feature_selection.SelectKBest) to select the 20 best attributes according to the [ANOVA F-value](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_classif.html#sklearn.feature_selection.f_classif).
 This uses a process called [univariate feature selection](http://scikit-learn.org/stable/auto_examples/feature_selection/plot_feature_selection.html#sphx-glr-auto-examples-feature-selection-plot-feature-selection-py), which uses univariate statistical tests to select features.
-In the first project, the majority of automatically-selected attributes were point ratings (SRS, offensive rating, etc).
+In the first project, the majority of automatically-selected attributes were point ratings (SRS, offensive rating, etc.).
 However none of the point rating stats appear until well down the list.
 The FOUR_FACTORS stat is the weighted sum of the four factors.
 The FOUR_FACTORS_REB stat is identical with the exception that it includes defensive rebounds.
 The two definitions of the four factors are weighted according to Oliver's selected weights (discussed during [stat collection](stats.md)) and combined into single metrics as:

 $$FF=0.4*EFG\% + 0.2*OREB\% + 0.15*FTR - 0.25*TOV\%$$
 $$FF_{REB}=0.4*EFG\% + 0.1*OREB\% + 0.1*DREB\% + 0.15*FTR - 0.25*TOV\%$$